letqingbin/DynamicOC/README.md

 # DynamicOC
 A hotfix library based on flex/yacc.
 You can call any Objective-C class and method using DynamicOC.
-DynamicOC is functionally similar to [JSPath] (https://github.com/bang590/JSPatch), but it only needs to write native OC syntax to implement hotfix.
+DynamicOC is functionally similar to [JSPath](https://github.com/bang590/JSPatch), but it only needs to write native OC syntax to implement hotfix.

 ## Features